rjmags1/slack-clone/docs/design.md

 <h1><a id="top" href="#top">Slack-Clone Design</a></h1>

 # TODO:
-- decompose how Realtime service will communicate with frontend
+- Specify with more detail how API -> Kafka -> Realtime interaction will work.
-  - What functions will the frontend be able to invoke on the Realtime service, and vice versa?
-Where will the frontend Realtime logic live, how will it integrate with the Relay Store?
-  - Testing?
-- decompose how WebClient Service will be implemented
-  - Components that will be used in controllers
-  - webpack features/general plan
-  - testing?
-- Non-Unit Testing
-  - Automation/Github Actions?
-Integration/E2E?
-Libraries?
-- Update services diagram and the communication between each service
-- Write out Relay query fragments
-- Review data model, graphql schema, component tree, general review of this document
 - Make implementation plan and start implementing
     - Very specific about the first few steps/phases can be vague about the rest.
 Start out with setting up the EF model and getting a DDL migration working.
 Write test data generation script.
+- Review data model, graphql schema, component tree, general review of this document

 <hr>